sumyapp/goodcheck/README.md

 * `--debug` to print all debug messages.
 * `--force` to ignore downloaded caches

+`goodcheck check` exits with:

+* `0` when it does not find any matching text fragment
+* `2` when it finds some matching text
+* `1` when it finds some error

+You can check its exit status to identify if the tool find some pattern or not.

 ### `goodcheck test [options]`

 The `test` command tests rules.